The 3 Laws for applying self tan products

-A healthy glow is a wonderful confidence booster but, if you don’t live in a warm climate or you don’t want to risk the skin damage caused by the sun’s rays, you can get a great tan with an instant tan product.
-Yet we’ve all heard the horror tales of streaks and blotches so, to avoid the tangoed look, there are three unbreakable laws for applying a natural-looking fake tan.
+A healthy glow is a wonderful confidence booster, but if you don’t live in a warm climate or you don’t want to risk skin damage caused by the sun’s rays, you can get a great tan with an instant tan product.
+Yet we’ve all heard the horror tales of streaks and blotches, so to avoid the tangoed look, there are three unbreakable laws for applying a natural-looking self tan.

-Before applying fake tan you should exfoliate thoroughly as dry skin and rough spots with cause unsightly patching.
-If your skin is a little dry or has been neglected for a while, plan a few days of rigorous exfoliation and moisturising as part of your skincare routine to make sure that your skin is soft and receptive to the tanner.
+Before applying fake tan, you should exfoliate thoroughly, as dry skin and rough spots cause unsightly patching.
+If your skin is a little dry or has been neglected, plan a few days of rigorous exfoliation and moisturising as part of your skincare routine to ensure your skin is soft and receptive to the tanner.

-So that the tanner doesn’t sit in your pores, shave your legs the night before you plan to apply the fake tan and give your skin time to settle.
-Always make sure that your moisturiser is applied a few hours before you use the tanner so that you have better chance of an even application.
+So that the tanner doesn’t sit in your pores, shave your legs the night before you apply the fake tan and give your skin time to settle.
+Always ensure that your moisturiser is applied a few hours before you use the tanner to have a better chance of an even application.
 Just before applying the fake tan, smear Vaseline on your nails and cuticles (hands and feet), hairline and eyebrows to avoid staining – particularly if your hair is a light colour.

 Choose the right product for your skin type